CSS-Angie/Food-Forest-Foraging/README.md

 The contact page is an extended version of the newsletter subscription option at the bottom of other pages.
 On this page, you can register for the forum.
 The forum is meant to make it easier for like-minded to find each other.
 Find someone in your area to forage with for example.
 First, the text invites visitors to subscribe and join the forum in the headings of the hero section.
 By asking questions about what the visitor wishes for, the visitor is persuaded to join. <br>
 The form contains required fields: first name, last name, email address, next options apply to me and the checkbox "I want to join the forum".
 The message box and checkbox for the newsletter are optional.<br>
 As the section 'next options apply to me' should be required, but only partially, a piece of JavaScript was used provided by my mentor Gareth McGirr , as they cannot be linked to each other with HTML.<br>
-The sign-up button has a hover effect and when clicked a thankyou page appears.
+The sign-up button has a hover effect and after clicking the button a thank you page appears.

 <details><summary> Screenshots contact page mobile devices</summary>